wangzhao9562/usv_navigation/README.md

 or sudo apt-get install ros-ros_version-turtlebot*

 Notice:
-1. For using existed simulation tools and third-part libraries, name of package is not modifed to satiesfy with the demand of interface,
-please don't mix this package with origin navigation stack in one catkin space.
+1. For using existed simulation tools and third-part libraries, package name is not modifed to satiesfy with the demand of interface(name is still move_base), please don't mix this package with origin navigation stack in one catkin space.
-2. Programe is developed based on origin navigation stack in version of kinetic devel, the version of system should be ubuntu 16.04LTS better.
+2. Programe is developed based on origin navigation stack in version of kinetic devel, the recommended system version is ubuntu 16.04LTS.

 Screenshot of simulation
 ![](https://github.com/wangzhao9562/usv_navigation/blob/master/assets/screenshot_for_nav_pub.png)